 Choose CSS for performance

-“Custom CSS allows you to create unique effects and animations without limitation,” says Eden Apelboim, a technical designer at Wix.
+“Custom CSS allows you to create unique website animations and effects without limitation,” says Eden Apelboim, a technical designer at Wix.
 “Not only that, you can implement it quickly to different elements with just one line of CSS code.”

 Animation enhances your visual design and user experience but can also slow down your site and affect your performance.
 Apelboim advises against exporting images or backgrounds with effects or animations.
 “Instead, try creating them with CSS,” she says.
 “You’ll find it’s much better for performance.”